vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 outrages were quickly condemned in my papers, as the Anglo-Indian papers.
-But in condemning them^ we say that we must also condemn the repres- sive measures of Government.
+But in condemning them^ we say that we must also condemn the repres###sive measures of Government.
 Both parties are taking advantage of the presence of the bomb.
 The Bureaucratic Party are taking advantage of it to suppress political agitation, and the other party is